LaurentMazare/wtensor/README.md

 ![License](https://img.shields.io/crates/l/wtensor.svg)

-This repo contains some experimental code for a tensor library based on WebGPU kernels.
+This repo contains some experimental code for a tensor library based on WebGPU kernels (using [wgpu](https://wgpu.rs/)).
 CPU based tensors are out of scope, as well as providing static dimension checks.